ishgroup/oncourse/react/README.md

-# Test application
+# Web modules application

-Before make sure that you have node and npm.
+Before make sure that you installed node and npm.
 If not you can get it from [https://nodejs.org](https://nodejs.org)

+All bundles are located in `dist` folder.
+Run one of next commands for bundles creating:

 ## Production build
 `npm run build:prod`